 Vehicle title loans aren’t for everyone.
 We hear all the talk about how some companies charge huge rates and fees all the while the consumer carries the real risk of losing their vehicle.
 But in the right situation they can be very helpful for the ideal applicant.
-Let’s get right into the different arguments and pros and cons about why an Arizona title loan could be or may not be a good route to take when you need cash.
+Let’s get right into the different arguments and pros and cons about why a title loan could be or may not be a good route to take when you need cash.

 The first thing to consider is whether or not you really need that cash in the first place.
 As with any situation where you need money, it always helps to first ask yourself if you really need take out a loan.
 Is the money needed for a financial emergency?
 Or is to pay for a vacation or something that’s not a need.
 Is it for a medical expense or something that would be seen as critical?
 If so, then you probably need to find some cash.
 At this juncture you next want to determine if you have other ways to get the money without first going with an online loan.
 Can you borrow money from a friend or relative?
 Can you work a contract job to get some quick cash?
 Or can you access some cash that doesn’t mean you’ll end up paying interest or fees down the road?
 Like a bank account or savings account from a friend or family member?
 On a side note, the State of Arizona has many different programs available for people who need emergency grants or cash to help with difficult situations.
 You can also consider contacting your city or neighborhood government contact to see if they can help with anything.
 Larger metro areas like Glendale, Tucson and Phoenix all have programs available to assist those in need.
 Reach out to them, explain the situation and see if you can avoid going with a car title loan in Arizona.
 All the choices we’ve noted above are ideal but it doesn’t always work out that way.
 Let’s discuss what you need to consider when you’ve gone through all those scenarios and are convinced you need some type of short term funding.